DJ Keoki: Club Kids and Michael Alig

 While DJing at "Disco 2000", Alig's party night at the Limelight, Franconi was alleged to have passed out on the turntables while performing a set.
-He has completely denied the allegation, supposedly having stated: "I guarantee you that never fucking happened".
+He has completely denied the allegation, stating that it indeed never happened.

-Superstar

-Franconi had a successful career during the late 1990s and early 2000s as Superstar DJ Keoki; he released a number of CDs over that decade and was hired to play for thousands of people at massive raves.
+Franconi had a successful career during the late 1990s and early 2000s as DJ Keoki; he released a number of CDs over that decade and was hired to play for thousands of people at massive raves.
 In 2006 and 2007, he toured in the United States and Europe on the Club Party Monster Tour, a tribute to the film Party Monster (2003) as well as a nod to the Club Kid scene that shot him into stardom.
 During the tour, he was known for dressing extravagantly, wearing makeup, and sporting a number of tattoos.

-Keoki still tours and performs at venues such as The Viper Room in Los Angeles, California, Shag in Denver, Colorado, Club Tantra in Tampa, Florida (permanently closed as of September 14, 2020), VIA Afterhours in Houston, Texas, Amazura Concert Hall in Queens, New York, Hard Rock Cafe in Fort Lauderdale, Florida, and Level II [this venue does not exist] in Scranton, Pennsylvania.
+Keoki toured and performed at The Viper Room in Los Angeles, California, Shag in Denver, Colorado, Club Tantra in Tampa, Florida, VIA Afterhours in Houston, Texas, Amazura Concert Hall in Queens, New York, Hard Rock Cafe in Fort Lauderdale, Florida.
 He also makes annual appearances in Moscow at the Gaudi Fest during Halloween, and has played at the Love Parade in Berlin, Germany.
 In January 2017, he was arrested in New York City after a man in his apartment died of a drug overdose, when the officers entering his apartment found it contained illegal narcotics.
 Following the incident, he entered a rehabilitation program and announced the cancellation of all of his upcoming events.